Lagerstroemia calyculata: Description

-It is a medium-sized tree growing up to a height between 10 and 20 m.
+L. calyculata is a medium-sized tree growing up to a height between 10 and 20 m.
 Like other species of the same genus, it is quite common as a decorative tree in the parks of Thailand owing to its beautiful bunches of pink flowers.
 Its wood has a low commercial value, which is why it thought to have maintained the forest structure in previously logged parts of Cat Tien National Park, where it may constitute >25% of tree counts.